obfuscatedgenerated/Ture/README.md

 The empty letter is represented by the symbol `⬚`.

+The state names must not contain any of `, ()⬚` and letters must be a single character that is not `, ()`.
+It is convention to start state names with `q` but this is not enforced.

 Whitespace is permitted between tokens, but not within tokens.

 ### Comments